-Follow Up With Judges and Competitors to Confirm Attendance
+Follow Up With All Judges and Competitors to Confirm Attendance and Make Necessary Adjustments.

 Print needed paperwork.
-Make sure that you print the following documents
+Make sure that you print the following documents:

 - Judge and participant table numbers

-- Print 2 copies of each letter that you need.
-One for the judge table and one for the participant table
+- Print 2 copies of each case study/rubrics/letter, one for the judge table and one for the participant table

-- Exception!
-Print 3 letters for each judge that has a team event
+- Exception- Print 3 rubrics/letters for judges with team events

 - Competitive Events

 - Remember to print an extra copy of each event.
-Place it in a folder with the Event Timer in case an event gets misplaced or damaged.
+Place it in a folder with the event timer in case an event gets misplaced or damaged.

-- Collect Needed
+- Collect everything needed

 - Supplies

 - Tape or plastic sign holders

 - Pencils and pencil sharpener

 - Printer paper

 - White board markers

 - Sheet protectors

-- Stopwatch or Phone Timer
+- Stopwatch or phone timer